reedflinch/gridiron-hackathon/README.md

 ```

 - Install rvm
-	- You need to switch to GuestWifi to get rvm
+	- If you are running this locally, you'll need to switch to GuestWifi to get rvm
 	- If you are using a VM, you will need to restart your VM after changing wifi
 ```
 	curl -sSL -k https://get.rvm.io | bash -s stable --rails